opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 Introduced 2.4
 {: .label .label-purple }

 You can create custom filters using Query DSL search options to refine your k-NN searches.
-You define the filter criteria within the `knn_vector` field's `filter` subsection in your query with Query DSL query types such as: term, range, regex and wildcard.
+You define the filter criteria within the `knn_vector` field's `filter` subsection in your query.
+You can use all available Query DSL query types such as: term, range, regex and wildcard.
 To include or exclude results, you specify Boolean query clauses.
+You also specify a query point with the `knn_vector` type and search for nearest neighbors that match your filter criteria.
+To run k-NN queries with a filter, the Lucene search engine and HSNW method are required.

+To learn more about how to use Query DSL Boolean query clauses, see [Boolean queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/bool).
+{: .note }

 ## How does a k-NN filter work?